martinic/ember-cli-deploy-build-plus/README.md

 ### outputPath

-The path to the directory you'd like the project to be built in to.
+The path to the directory you'd like the project to be built in retured to `context.distDir`.

 *Default:* `tmp/deploy-dist`

+### distDir

+Mutable input path normaly setup by outputPath where your project will be built.

+*Default:* `context.distDir`

 ## Prerequisites